TOK & university admission

 2. Read, watch, and experience

 TOK is not a course that can be properly learned by sticking to a textbook.
 Instead, it’s meant to lead you on to an exploration of as many different sources as possible, including books, articles, documentaries, websites, and other people.
-We will be adding pages on the site to help you in this exploration, so keep your eyes peeled for this new content as it appears.

 It goes without saying that being well-read in TOK also massively improves your university application profile.
 When you apply for a place at university or college, being able to refer to these titles will mark you out as a special candidate, and indicate that you are exactly the kind of person they’ll want.
 And don’t neglect your own experiences (both inside and outside the IB classroom) as enriching and educational: you should not only be reading and watching the world, you should be interacting with it, something that CAS and your other extra curricular activities will help you to achieve.